NHS safety commissioner warns of looming scandal causing ‘severe harm and death’

 NHS heading for major new scandal causing ‘severe harm and death’, safety commissioner warns

-‘We are heading straight back to the days of Mid Staffs,’ warns Dr Henriette Hughes
+‘My clear message to leaders is – don’t let this happen on your watch,’ warns Dr Henriette Hughes

-The NHS is heading for another major health scandal unless care improves and patients’ concerns are heard, the government’s patient safety commissioner has warned.
+The NHS is heading for another major health scandal unless care urgently improves, the government’s first patient safety commissioner has warned.

-Dr Henriette Hughes warned health leaders and ministers that the focus on “productivity” and “financial control” rather than patient safety was getting worse.
+Healthcare chiefs are focusing too much on “financial control” and “productivity” rather than the genuine concerns of those in their care, says Dr Henrietta Hughes.
+If things don’t change, it will only be a matter of time before the health service faces another disaster in healthcare, she adds.

+The warning comes as the NHS struggles to cope amid widespread strike action by nurses, paramedics and 999 call handlers.

+The Independent has revealed a catalogue of failings in maternity care in Shrewsbury, East Kent and Nottingham, as well as buckling systems in mental health.

+In her first report since being appointed last year, Dr Hughes drew a direct comparison to the failings in care in Staffordshire in the 2000s when 1,200 people died due to poor patient care.
+It is considered one of the largest-ever healthcare scandals in the UK and emblematic of negligence in the NHS.

-Launching her first report in her new role she said: “Unless leaders set a strategic intention to listen to patients and act, we are heading straight back to the days of Mid Staffs and other health scandals, severe harm, and death.”
+“Unless leaders set a strategic intention to listen to patients and act, we are heading straight back to the days of Mid Staffs and other health scandals, severe harm, and death,” she said.

 “My clear message to leaders is – don’t let this happen on your watch.”

-The Mid Staffordshire scandal, which saw 1,200 patients die due to poor care, is considered one of the largest-ever healthcare scandals in the UK.
-It prompted a public inquiry which published its findings in 2013.
+Dr Hughes was appointed to respond to the 2020 Cumberlegede review which highlighted three areas of clinical concern – drugs used in epilepsy, pelvic mesh surgery and hormone pregnancy tests.

+She was previously the NHS’ national freedom to speak up guardian in charge of overseeing national whistleblowing services.

-Dr Hughes was appointed to her role as patient safety commissioner in response to the 2020 Cumberlegede review of medical devices and medicines in which tens of thousands of women were harmed by pelvic mesh and children were exposed to sodium valproate, a treatment for epilepsy.
+Tens of thousands of women were harmed by the insertion of pelvic mesh supposed to help with urinary incontinence while thousands of children were exposed to sodium valproate, a treatment for epilepsy.

-In a report following her first 100 days in office, Dr Hughes said patients had told her about suffering long waits to access specialist pelvic mesh centres, suffering in pain and facing a “lack of respect” from health services.
+In her report, Dr Hughes said patients had described long waits to access specialist pelvic mesh centres, suffering in pain and facing a “lack of respect” from health services.

 It is estimated that 100,000 people, mostly women, have had pelvic mesh surgery in the past two decades, and around 10 per cent of those have developed long-term severe health problems following the procedure.